pe7er/db8iot/README.md

 - Software
    - C++ (for Arduino / ESP8266)
    - Python (for Raspberry Pi)
-   - Joomla plugins
+   - Joomla
+        - Module:
+            - uses Websockets to display MQTT messages in the website
+        - Plugins:
+            - Content Plugin
+            - System Plugin
+   - WordPress
-   - WordPress plugins - **Note**: the code is **not** a good example of a WordPress plugin.
+        - Plugins **Note**: the code for these Plugins is **not** a good example of a WordPress plugin.
 WordPress development is new to me and I did not have time enough to dig into plugin parameters + default values.
 Consider it as a proof-of-concept which uses **hardcoded parameters** (Pull Request are welcome! :-)